Discrimination against “on camera” Actors & Actresses; Let’s put an end to it!

-On Nov.
-14th 2017 Conseil des Arts et des Lettres du Quebec contacted us to inform us that ground breaking modifications to their programs were in effect as of October 23rd 2017 to include on camera actors in their programs.
+On a great and positive note, on Nov.
+14th 2017 the Conseil des Arts et des Lettres du Quebec contacted us to inform us that ground breaking modifications to their programs were in effect as of October 23rd 2017 to include on camera actors in their programs.

-Why should the CCA, and many provincial arts councils, continue to discriminate against actors and actresses, we so love to watch on the screen, and deprived them of precious support towards the development and mastery of their craft?
+Why should the CCA, and many provincial arts councils, continue to discriminate against actors and actresses who perform on the screen and deprive them of precious support towards the development, exploration, and mastery of their craft?

-This worthy cause has garnered support from many organizations, pillars of Canadian cinema, television and new media industries, who realize the importance of including “on camera” actors and actresses amongst the categories of artists, eligible for the programs offered by the CCA and CALQ, because they see the benefits of working with professionals constantly striving to improve their skills.
+This worthy cause has garnered support from many organizations, pillars of Canadian cinema, television and new media industries, who realize the importance of including “on camera” actors and actresses amongst the categories of artists, eligible for the programs offered by the CCA and CALQ, because they see the benefits of working with professionals constantly striving to improve and push the limits of their skills.